 These shelves are nice because they’re deep enough to make a fun vignette, but not so deep that they intrude into your room.

 So…I have to ask…which one strikes your fancy?
 Both work for most any room in the house: kitchen spice rack, bathroom for toiletries, bedroom display, or any room for any use.
 You can find both shelves available in my online shop along with all of my other redeemed furniture, vintage finds, and handmade goods.

 Do pin and share this repurposed picture frame fun so that others can be inspired to DIY their home decor too.

 Up next, I’ll be sharing what becomes of my vintage piano bench.
 You don’t want to miss it!
 Head HERE.

-To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
-Now it’s time to see what my Trash to Treasure friends have for you below.
+Before you go, be sure to sign up for my newsletter.
+Finally, it’stime to see what my Trash to Treasure friends have for you below.

 Check out these fantastic DIY inspirational projects for you!